Passage 10.4.10

 ἔστι δὲ τῆς Δαυλίας χώρα καλουμένη Τρωνίς· ἐνταῦθα ἡρῷον ἥρω Ἀρχηγέτου πεποίηται· τὸν δὲ ἥρω τοῦτον Ξάνθιππον οὐκ ἀφανῆ τὰ ἐς πόλεμον, οἱ δὲ Φῶκον εἶναι τὸν Ὀρνυτίωνος τοῦ Σισύφου φασίν. ἔχει δʼ οὖν ἐπὶ ἡμέρᾳ τε πάσῃ τιμὰς καὶ ἄγοντες ἱερεῖα οἱ Φωκεῖς τὸ μὲν αἷμα διʼ ὀπῆς ἐσχέουσιν ἐς τὸν τάφον, τὰ δὲ κρέα ταύτῃ σφίσιν ἀναλοῦν καθέστηκεν.

 In the territory of Daulis there is a district called Tronis.
 Here a hero-shrine has been made for the hero Archegetes.
-Some identify this hero as Xanthippos, renowned for his deeds in war, but others say he is Phokos, son of Ornytion, son of Sisyphos.
+Some identify this hero as Xanthippus, renowned for his deeds in war, but others say he is Phocus, son of Ornytion, son of Sisyphus.
 At any rate, he receives daily honors.
 When the Phokians offer sacrifices, they pour the blood through an opening directly into the tomb, while consuming the meat themselves on the spot.